 As of today, the only known way how to effectively fight against the virus is through active social distancing and lockdown measures.
 Billions of people are on strict lockdowns around the world, severely restricting their mobility.
 Amid the situation, digital services are more important than they have ever been.

-Under such circumstances, fintech businesses are providing services to their customers from home, without putting their health under any risk.
+Under such circumstances, fintech to thrive the businesses are providing services to their customers from home, without putting their health under any risk.
 A growing number of people that were not users of eBanking are now downloading mobile banks in an effort to receive services while remaining in quarantine.

 In the age of pandemic, digital financial services offer more reliability, stability, and safety than any traditional form of operations within the industry.
 Yet, the pandemic is not the only accelerator of the pace at which the sector is growing.
 Since the 2008 world financial crisis, people’s trust in major commercial banks has fallen importantly.
 Even a decade from the devastating fall, two-thirds of Britons do not have trust in commercial banks.
 On the other hand, trust in neo banks and digital banking products is on the rise.
 Many believe that this type of service provision offers more safety and transparency.